Available on Amazon.Com: Book Format or Kindle

 This Trilogy fuses together what God is bringing to light in the last decades for our solid, life-giving historical roots.
 This primer is a basic, life-oriented theology, recapturing the mystery of God and the dignity of humanity as image-bearers.
 Ideally, read them in order since they build upon each other.

-First Book in the Trilogy: God’s Initiating First-Love
+Book One in the Trilogy: God’s Initiating First-Love

 Second Book in the Trilogy: Free Indeed!

-Third Book in the Trilogy: Sailing the High Seas
+Book Three in the Trilogy: Sailing the High Seas

-OT Bios: All my school life, history had been one of my least favorite subjects with all its dates to memorize.
+All my school life, history had been one of my least favorite subjects with all its dates to memorize.
 Then a prof taught me history from a BIOGRAPHICAL perspective, focusing on one key figure in each time period.
 History came alive for me!
 If you were to vote on a Spiritual Hall of Fame for OT Saints, who would be your first three inductees?
-Here are thirteen of mine.
+Here are thirteen of mine, focusing on one key event in each life plus extended reading as an option to read through the entire historical section of the OT.
 I want the OT history of God’s people to come alive for you, too, like perhaps it never has before.
-So, my approach focuses on thirteen key figures in the OT, and only on OT Scripture that moves the story of God’s adventure with His people forward in time.
+Excellent for group studies, with a bonus study in Proverbs.

 The Psalms are God’s garden for praise and prayer.
 Psalms has given me language to express what I feel inside when I don’t have adequate language to express.
 Psalms captures the full range of our authentic relationship with God, ranging from the rawness of dark depression to the rapturous rejoicing of the heart set free.
 From doubt about God’s care to an abiding trust based on His care, even in trials.
 This booklet provides a short summary of all 150 Psalms, acting as your companion as you read through the Psalms.
 Enjoy the journey.